What is shoulder pain?

 Shoulder pain often develops from repetitive overhead movements, poor posture, muscle imbalances, or age-related degeneration.
 Desk work that rounds the shoulders forward can create impingement over time.
 Sudden injuries from falls or sports can damage the rotator cuff or labrum.

-How virtual PT helps with shoulder pain
+How online PT helps with shoulder pain

+Evaluation.
 Your PT performs a detailed video assessment — testing range of motion, strength, and specific movements that reproduce your pain to identify whether the issue is rotator cuff, impingement, frozen shoulder, or something else.

+Treatment.
 Your program focuses on restoring pain-free range of motion and building rotator cuff and scapular strength.
 Exercises are carefully progressed to avoid aggravating the shoulder.

+Ongoing support.
 Between visits, message your PT about how exercises feel or if your pain changes.
 Your program is adjusted regularly as your shoulder recovers.

 What to expect